cbCielblanc/deckbuilding/scripts/README.md

 - Manage terrain visuals each season through `TerrainManager` and `TerrainTile`.
 - Spawn a `BiomeShop` at every season start so players can buy biome cards.
 - Apply card effects each season through `GameManager._apply_season_effects`.
+- `EffectProcessor.apply` skips status effects if no target exists to avoid null errors.
 - `SeasonManager.current_biome()` maps the active season to a biome name.
 - `BiomeShop` draws four cards from the current biome and any purchase adds the chosen card directly to the buyer's hand.